nish808613/testProject1/README.md

 Fetch the largest sentence from the home page

-Identify the longest word from the sntence and return the word and the length
+Identify the longest word from the sentence and return the word and the length

 Project is based on Java and Selenium.